How to Become a Translator: 6 Steps to Your Dream Job

-Maybe your dream is being able to land freelance translation gigs from your neighborhood coffee shop.
+Maybe your dream is to be able to land freelance translation gigs from your neighborhood coffee shop.

 Or maybe you’d enjoy doing regular translation work for an employer or agency, or possibly even the government.

-So if you’re dreaming of a career as a translator, follow the seven steps below to land that dream job.
+So if you’re wondering how to become a translator, follow the six steps below to land that dream job.